 Awards and Honors:

-Award winning poster in Physics, Chemical Science and Technology, & Materials Science and Engineering Laboratories Category, Boulder Laboratories Poster Session, NIST, Boulder, Colorado, 06/08
+Outstanding poster award in Physics, Chemical Science and Technology, & Materials Science and Engineering Laboratories Category, Boulder Laboratories Poster Symposium, NIST, Boulder, Colorado, 06/08

 Dept. of Education, GAANN Fellowship in Advanced Macromolecular Chemistry and Engineering, 08/00-05/04